-This Environment and Social Management Framework (ESMF) is prepared by the Department of Public Works and Highways and Metro Manila Development Authority for the World Bank-financed Metro Manila Flood Control Project.
+This Environment and Social Management Framework (ESMF) is prepared by the Department of Public Works and Highways (DPWH) and Metro Manila Development Authority (MMDA) for the World Bank-financed Metro Manila Flood Management Project (MMFMP).

-This document is a collaboration of the Team set up by the Department of Public Works and Highways, Metro Manila Development Authority, Department of Public Works and Highways, the World Bank Task Team and suggestions from partner agencies including the National Housing Authority, Social Housing Finance Corporation, the Department of Environment and Natural Resources, and selected Metro Manila Local Government Units.
+This document is a collaboration of the Team set up by the Department of Public Works and Highways and Metro Manila Development Authority, with suggestions from partner agencies including the National Housing Authority (NHA), Social Housing Finance Corporation (SHFC), the Department of Environment and Natural Resources (DENR), and selected Metro Manila Local Government Units (LGU).